Southeast Asia Explorer

 fter your fantastic work on the community volunteering project, it’s time for a travel week as you make the scenic journey from Siem Reap in northern Cambodia to the nations capital Phnom Penh in the south.
 Here you’ll visit the Genocide Museum and The Killing Fields, one of Cambodia's most important historical sites.

 Week 7: Southern Vietnam

 Next you head into Southern Vietnam starting in the incredible city of Ho Chi Minh City, then north to the stunning beaches of Nha Trang.
 No trip to Vietnam is complete without a visit to Hoi An (seriously!)
 This is one of the region's most beautiful places and you will fall in love with cycling around this quaint town, surrounded by countryside and rice paddies.

 Week 8: Northern Vietnam

 Continuing north, you will visit the UNESCO World Heritage site of Phong Nha-Ke Bang with its remarkable karst mountains, cave systems, and spectacular underground rivers.
-After a day tour through the underground caves, get ready for some zip-lining, swimming and kayaking!
 The final stop on your journey, naturally, is the ancient city of Hanoi.
 You will have plenty of time to explore and shop and visit the legendary Halong Bay.

 - Airport pick-up